 Get The Lighting Right

 In the day, the windows should be letting the light in to the room.
 Make sure the window is clean and the windowsill is free from clutter.
 In the evening, make sure there is ample light for viewings.
 Add extra lights if you need to and avoid one single downlight or a dim bedside lamp.
 Both can make the room look dark and claustrophobic.

-Your bedroom will not be the only factor in selling your home, but it forms part of the entire package.
+Your bedroom will not be the only factor in selling your home, but you need to stage your bedroom as it forms part of the entire package.
 Keep it simple, neutral, well-lit and spacious and it’s sure to impress potential buyers during viewings.